heptarch/heptarch.github.io/drafts/demon.md

 But then the teardrops lengthened inward into spikes, and cruelly pierced the ball; Susan gasped, shocked by a twelvefold betrayal beyond anything in the scriptures.
-The spikes pushed through to the other side of the ball, and the whole figure shivered and convulsed, dancing into new, more convoluted patchworks, oblivious to the fate of the ball...
+The spikes pushed through to the other side of the ball, and the whole figure shivered and convulsed, dancing into new, more convoluted patchworks, the ball concealed by its assailants.

 A devilish shape, she thought, and switched it off.